cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - should I be concerned with the virus?
 - will I die

+## intent:covid_after_vaccine
+- Can I get Covid after vaccination?
+- Can I still get sick with Covid despite having received my vaccine?
+- Can I get Covid if i am fully vaccinated?
+- I'm fully vaccinated, can I get the virus?
+- can i be sick to covid if i have vaccinated
+- can i get covid if i am fully vaccinated
+- i am fully vaccinated can i get covid
+- Get corona after vaccine
+- Got two doses of Pfizer, can I catch the disease?
+- after vaxx covid
+- Got the vax can I be sick
+- covid after vaccination
+- covid after vaccine
+- covid after vax
+- i got my shot can i get corona
+- i am fully vaccinated is it possible that i will get covid
+- is it possible to get covid after vaccination?
+- is it possible to be sick if I have been vaccinated?
+- i feel sick even though i am vaccinated
+- i think i have covid even though i am vaccinated
+- covid even though I have been vaccinated

 ## intent:covid_ebola
 - Ebola
 - Ebola virus disease